floscha/genius-lyrics-crawler/README.md

 ![crawler architecture iamge](./crawler_architecture.png)

+From a high-level perspective, the crawler consists of the following services:
+- **Driver:** Used to initiate the crawling process.
+- **Genius Lyrics Spider:** Scrapes song lyrics from Genius and stores them in MongoDB.
+- **Celery:** Keeps concurrent scraping tasks in a message queue with RabbitMQ as the broker.
+- **Fluentd:** Aggregates logs and sends them to MongoDB in batches to avoid lock contention.
+- **MongoDB:** Used to store both lyrics and logs.

 ## Usage
 Using the provided [Docker Compose configuration](docker-compose.yml), the crawler can be run by using only two simple steps.